moinwiki/moin/docs/admin/configure.rst

     u"+SuperMan:create,destroy,admin -Idiot:write All:read,write"

-If "SuperMan" is currently logged in and moin wants to know whether he may destroy, it'll find a match in the first entry (name matches *and* permission in question matches).
+If "SuperMan" is currently logged in and moin wants to know whether he may destroy, it'll find a match in the first entry, because the name matches *and* permission in question matches.
 As the prefix is '+', the answer is "yes".
 If moin wants to know whether he may write, the first entry will not match on both sides, so moin will proceed and look at the second entry.
-It doesn't match, so it'll look at the third entry.
+It doesn't match, so it will look at the third entry.
 Of course "SuperMan" is a member of group "All", so we have a match here.
 As "write" is listed on the right side, the answer will be "yes".

-If "Idiot" is currently logged in and moin wants to know whether he may write, it'll find no match in the first entry, but the second entry will match.
-As the prefix is '-', the answer will be "no" (and it will not even proceed and look at the third entry).
+If "Idiot" is currently logged in and moin wants to know whether he may write, it will find no match in the first entry, but the second entry will match.
+As the prefix is '-', the answer will be "no" and it will not even proceed and look at the third entry.

 Notes: